jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 d.
 Stream Editors

 3. Emacs at it's core is what?
 a.
-A great program
+A fine operating system in need of a good editor
 b.
-The heart and sould of hackers
+The heart and soul of hackers
 c.
 An interpreter for Emacs Lisp
 d.
 A C program